 Contributions.
-The contributions of our work are three-fold: (i) we extend the FMLP to P-SP scheduling and derive corresponding worst-case blocking bounds; (ii) we present and discuss in detail the first implementation of the SRP, PCP, M-PCP, D-PCP, and FMLP in one unified framework (which is available publicly under an open source license [17] and, we hope, will serve as a guide for practitioners); and (iii) we discuss implementation and software design issues not fully considered in earlier algorithmic-oriented work on real-time locking protocols.
+The contributions of our work are threefold: (i) we extend the FMLP to P-SP scheduling and derive corresponding worst-case blocking bounds; (ii) we present and discuss in detail the first implementation of the SRP, PCP, M-PCP, D-PCP, and FMLP in one unified framework (which is available publicly under an open source license [17] and, we hope, will serve as a guide for practitioners); and (iii) we discuss implementation and software design issues not fully considered in earlier algorithmic-oriented work on real-time locking protocols.

 The rest of this paper is organized as follows: Sec.
 2 provides an overview of needed background, Sec.
 3 presents the FMLP for P-SP, Sec.
-4 discusses the implementation of the synchronization protocols listed above in LITMUS^{RT}, and Sec.
+4 discusses the implementation of the synchronization protocols listed above in LITMUSRT, and Sec.
 5 concludes.
-Bounds for worst-case blocking under the FMLP are derived in an appendix in the online version of the paper [11].
+Bounds for worst-case blocking under the FMLP are derived in Appendix A.